Banking, Money and Taxes in Spain

 Banking in Spain

-Spain has one of the highest bank branches per capita on the European continent and most offer online banking with fast, easy transfers; Solbank and Bancaja cater specifically to British citizens.
+Spain has one of the highest bank branches per capita on the European continent and most offer online banking with fast, easy transfers.

 When choosing a bank as an expat without knowledge of the local language, it is best to select a branch with English-speaking staff and an option for statements and documentation to be translated into English.

 There are quite a few international banks that offer services in English, and allow free transfers between branches around the world, as well as multi-currency accounts.
-HSBC, Halifax and Barclays are popular with Britons moving to Spain, as well as many other expats.
+HSBC and Barclays are popular with Britons moving to Spain, as well as many other expats.

-Banks in Spain open from Monday to Friday 8.30am to 2pm and, in the winter, on Saturday mornings from 9am to 1pm or Thursday afternoons, from 5pm to 7pm.
+Banks in Spain open from Monday to Friday, 8.30am to 2pm, and on Saturday mornings from around 9am to 1pm.

 Opening a bank account